How to share RS485 over Ethernet with hardware and software converters

-To set up your hardware serial converter, you have to first assign your computer its own static IP address.
+- To set up your hardware RS485 to Ethernet converter, you have to first assign your computer its own static IP address.
 Next, install the dedicated virtual serial port emulator on your machine.

 After a virtual COM port is created, it should be available in the Device Manager of your system.
 If it can’t be found there, try to repeat the setup procedure one more time.

 Pros and cons of RS485 to Ethernet adapter

 Advantages of an RS485 to Ethernet hardware solution: